thekeenant/myth-lang/README.md

 After my PL & Compilers class, I was inspired to create my own language, but one which would run on the JVM.

+Clone the generator branch to write your own `.myth` files.

 Here is what it looks like so far:

 ```javascript